There are plenty of different types of beetles in North Carolina, many of which you’ve probably seen before.

 The Sculptured Pine Borer Beetle is one of the more common beetles in North America, especially in areas with pine trees.

-They are dark brown in color and have yellow-orange spots on their heads and backs.
+They are dark brown and have yellow-orange spots on their heads and backs.
 The larvae feed on pine needles and other plant matter, while adults eat pollen, nectar, and sap from pine trees.

 27. Scarlet Malachite Beetle